About the client

 BUTA Ltd. and its wholly owned subsidiary Nugentways Ltd., were incorporated in 1976 for the purpose of acquiring and managing a portfolio of several hundred properties in the Belsize Park area of London.
 The acquisition was made form the Church Commissioners of England.

 When the Group approached Lesterius, they had already been using FileMaker for over 20 years as the basis of a custom built property management programme.
 This platform had grown and developed over time; but what had not been reviewed for several years was the underlying structure of the platform.
-Having identified the need for a redesign of the system’s infrastructure and the updating to include the latest FM features, the Group engaged Atataki UK to undertake this work and to re-define their solution.
+Having identified the need for a redesign of the system’s infrastructure and an update to make use of the latest FileMaker features, the Group engaged Lesterius to undertake this work and to re-define their solution.

 The Path to Success